10 minutes Reading time

 In the menswear market trends report, we’ve looked at male-specific clothing retailers, so you won’t find department stores or sites that offer fashion for men, women and children equally.

 In our report, your site will be ranked against 48 other competitors in the men’s clothing market across key performance metrics.
 Scores are given separately for each metric, allowing you to see exactly where your strengths and weaknesses lie.
-This is a fantastic way to benchmark your site’s digital performance.
+This is a fantastic way to benchmark your site’s digital performance and get insight into the UK clothing market share in terms of men’s fashion online.

 The point of this article is for you to read it alongside the UK menswear market report to help you understand it a little better.
 As well as understanding your own scores in more detail, it’ll also help for you to see how those top competitors have made it to the top and what you can do to get there.